-- Stock cabinetry.
+Stock cabinetry.
 Home centers offer stock kitchen cabinetry that you can install above and/or beside the washer and dryer.
 For a laundry near the kitchen, select cabinetry that complements existing units.
-Cost: $130 to $350 per cabinet.
+Cost: about $250 for five linear feet.

 Include Easy Access Surfaces

 Open shelves.
 Melamine or wire shelves above or beside the washer and dryer provide a good spot for quickly accessing often-used supplies.